Javadyakuza/TIP3-Docs/Deployments/EIP.md

 ## Packages

-In order to perform the operations mentioned in this documentation using  `everscale-inpage-provider` , the target contracts artifacts, including the contract tvc and code, are required.
-These artifacts can be obtained using the locklift build command, which generates the necessary files.
+In order to perform the operations mentioned in this documentation using  [`everscale-inpage-provider`](https://github.com/broxus/everscale-inpage-provider) , the target contracts artifacts, including the contract tvc and code, are required.
+These artifacts can be obtained using the `locklift build` command, which generates the necessary files.

-For the sake of simplicity, a simple npm package named `tip3-docs-artifacts` has been provided that contains the required artifacts of the  `TokenRoot` ,  `TokenWallet` ,  `Wallet` , and the default  `custom smart contract` .
+For the sake of simplicity, a simple npm package named `tip3-docs-artifacts` has been provided that contains the required artifacts of the  `TokenRoot` ,  `TokenWallet` ,  `Wallet` , and the default custom smart contract.

-You can also refer to the [everscale-inpgae-provider Docs](https://provider-docs.broxus.com/guides/deploy.html#deploy-a-contract) for detailed instructions.

 The necessary npm packages are as follows: